abdes/asap_app_imgui/doc/02-developer-guides/devflow.rst

 ----------------
 The workflow for feature branches is similar ot git-flow except that the git-flow tools are not used.
-Instead, either the git commands are used directly from the command line or via the web interface of github/gitlab.
+Instead, either the git commands are used directly from the command line or via the web interface of github.

 Start a new feature
 ^^^^^^^^^^^^^^^^^^^